 Since becoming a member of the Free Access to Law Movement (FALM), JLIB has been an active participant at its annual conference.
-The JLIB Programme Director is a member of the FALM secretariat and in November 2015 chaired sessions at conference.
+The JLIB Programme Director is a member of the FALM secretariat and in September 2016 gave a paper and chaired sessions at conference.

-The project to translate French laws continues, and will be complete in 2016.
-The public and Litigants in Person say that they find the translations helpful as a guide and a useful starting point when they need to understand the law.
+The project to translate 42 French laws has been completed and a further tranche of laws is being considered with a view to translation.
+The public and litigants in person find the translations helpful as a guide and a useful starting point when they need to understand the law.

 Since incorporation in 2004, JLIB has put procedures in place to ensure that it adheres to best practice and to ensure that its finances, accounts and administration are able to stand up to scrutiny, as well as being transparent.
 This has included the formulation of a code of best practice (revised in 2012) for its members to adhere to, as well as engaging external auditors.
-The Board took the decision to appoint BDO Limited (whose report is contained in this document) as auditors for 2015, following a period of 10 years with Deloitte LLP as auditors.

 In the past JLIB has been funded from both the public sector and the private sector.
-However, due to cutbacks in 2015, JLIB did not receive a grant and relied on subscription income alone.
-As the subscription rate has remained the same for four years, the Board approved an increase in rates for 2016.
-This will ensure that JLIB is in a position to continue to develop the website and provide added value to its users.
+However, due to cutbacks in 2016, JLIB did not receive a grant and relied on subscription income alone.
+The subscription rate was raised last year, but in 2016 the Board approved a different subscription model for 2017.
+Over a four year transition period, subscriptions will change to a format that is based on the exact number of Jersey qualified lawyers in an organisation.
+It will not increase the total income, but achieve a better balance between the small and large firms.
 Close links with the Law Society of Jersey continue to be maintained with the appointment of two of its representatives to the Board (both are also ex officio members of the Executive Group).

 JLIB would require a combined revenue and capital budget of approximately £350,000 per annum, in order to achieve all of its strategic aims, especially its aim to support Jersey's position as a leading business centre.
 Whilst it is difficult to undertake a cost-benefit analysis, the social benefits of JLIB's work are self-evident, particularly in relation to making the law and legal processes freely accessible to the public.
-As legal aid support dwindled in 2015, JLIB saw an increase in the number of Litigants in Person applying for free access to judgments to enable them to research cases to assist them in their own litigation.
 Moreover, the extent to which the website continues to be consulted by a wide range of users testifies to its importance as a resource which is valued by the legal profession, as well as the wider public (including, for example, users in the financial services sector, both in and outside the Island).

-The table below sets out some of the achievements made in 2015; with reduced financial support, JLIB will have to be circumspect with regard to the number and cost of projects it takes on in the coming years.
+The table below sets out some of the achievements made in 2016; with reduced financial support, JLIB will have to be circumspect with regard to the number and cost of projects it takes on in the coming years.

-ANNUAL REPORT FOR 2015
+ANNUAL REPORT FOR 2016